Co-Parent Communication Scripts That Reduce Fights

 - Read it out loud before sending.
 If it sounds aggressive spoken aloud, rewrite it.

 - Treat texts like business emails.
 Imagine a judge reading every message.
-Would you be comfortable with what you wrote?

 Frequently Asked Questions